Ida (band): Band members

-Jean Cook, violinist for Ida, also performs with Jon Langford, The Mekons, Elizabeth Mitchell, His Name Is Alive, the Art Ensemble of Chicago, and Mountain Ocean Sun.
+Jean Cook, violinist for Ida, also performs with Jon Langford, The Mekons, The Waco Brothers, Elizabeth Mitchell, His Name Is Alive, the Art Ensemble of Chicago, and Mountain Ocean Sun.
 She is a founding member of Anti-Social Music and has performed with improvisers such as Cecil Taylor, Anthony Braxton, William Parker, Evan Parker and indie rock bands like Belle And Sebastian, Pulp and The Hold Steady.
 Since 2008 she has been the director of Future of Music Coalition.